All Episodes

 There's a lot to understand.

-So we'll be digging into a lot of this.
+And Representative Gates is my guest who will be digging into a lot of this.

-They deserve a great deal of credit, as does uh the staff uh at the Intel Committee on the House side, the Judiciary Committee, and some of the people on the Senate side as well.
+They deserve a great deal of credit, as does the staff at the Intel Committee on the House side, the Judiciary Committee, and some of the people on the Senate side as well.

-They all deserve credit for for not letting this go and papering it over as Democrats and the media want them to.
+They all deserve credit for not letting this go and papering it over as Democrats and the media want them to.

 You know what?

-You you do a great job, Greg, and we really count on you to bring us the latest, and I appreciate all your efforts and I really hope you have a great new year.
+You do a great job, Greg, and we really count on you to bring us the latest.

 I do, sincerely.

-You too, Rose the disco queen.
+You too, Rose, the disco queen.

 That's right, babe.